ACL Injury TreatmentSchedule An Appointment

 We at Mark Miller, MD are committed to helping you get back in the game, back to work, and back to your normal activities as soon as possible.
 As one of the leading knee specialists and orthopedic surgeons in the St. Louis area, Dr. Mark Miller has used his years of training and knowledge to provide expert treatment for ACL injuries.
 Make an appointment with Mark Miller, MD today!

 There are two different types of ACL injuries: ACL sprain and ACL tear.
 An ACL sprain is when the ligament has sustained some minor to moderate tearing, but has remained intact and can still perform its designed function.
 Whereas an ACL tear (also known as ACL rupture) is when the ligament has sustained more severe damage resulting in a partial or complete tear of fibers and can no longer perform its designed function.

 ACL injuries are one of the most common ways people hurt their knees.
 They often happen when playing football, soccer, basketball, tennis, volleyball, and other sports such as skiing, running, and gymnastics.
-About half of ACL injuries occur in conjunction with other knee injuries, such as meniscus injuries.
+About half of ACL injuries occur with other knee injuries, such as meniscus injuries.

 ACL injuries are often caused by:

 - Twisting the knee when the foot is planted on the ground